folio-org/okapi/doc/guide.md

  * `complete`: boolean which tells whether the job has completed
  * `id`: job id
- * `date`: start time of job in UTC ISO8601 format.
+ * `startDate`: start time of job in UTC ISO8601 format.
+ * `endDate`: end time of job in UTC ISO8601 format (only present when complete)
  * `modules`: enable/disable list of modules along with status.

 Each module entry is defined by schema